Ascendancy (video game): Reception

 Some reviewers sang high praises for Ascendancy upon release - the game won the Codie award for Best Strategy Software in 1996, while Next Generation Magazine called Ascendancy "one of the best space-strategy sims" and said "the variety of species will give you hours of replay value."
-In his 1995 PC Gamer review William Trotter called Ascendancy "simply the best game of its type yet published" and gave it the PC Gamer Editor's Choice award.
+In his 1995 PC Gamer review William R. Trotter called Ascendancy "simply the best game of its type yet published" and gave it the PC Gamer Editor's Choice award.
 Trotter was also one of the authors of the official Ascendancy strategy guide.
 Bruce Geryk said "the graphics were excellent, and the method of ship design was quite engaging," while Andy Bucher of PC Gamer UK said "it looks great ... everything looks slick, clean and well designed ...
 Ascendancy mixes just about the right level of complexity and challenge with an intuitive interface, great graphics and the odd spark of humour."
 Bucher even noted that Ascendancy had "one of the best tutorials [he'd] ever seen", and said the game's "attention to detail and ease of use is much rarer than it should be."

 Other critics decried Ascendancy, however, for its unchallenging Artificial Intelligence as well as the excessive micromanagement required to compensate, because the AI is not only unchallenging as an opponent, but utterly unproficient at managing the player's planet and ships.
 In his look back at the history of space games, Geryk said "Ascendancy had the misfortune of being released with just about the worst AI ever in a computer game, to the extent that playing against the computer was almost pointless".
 Even Bucher said "the key problem lies in the artificial intelligence."
 A patch was released under the name Antagonizer, which was specifically designed to make the AI more challenging.
 It did this by making the enemies far more hostile towards the player but not toward each other, giving them the significant industrial advantage of allowing them to build their first 3 structures on their new planetary colonies in one day each, having the NPC species build the right structures on the right colored squares and having attacking ships stop right outside of range of orbital missile bases the player has in orbit, if they have weapons with sufficient range to attack the planet from a safe distance.
 The iOS version of Ascendancy released in 2011 included the AI from this patch, as well as other modifications.